sheridanwendt/powershell/README.md

 ## Welcome to Sheridan’s powershell repository

-This is an ongoing [powershell repository]( https://github.com/sheridanwendt/powershell) for hosting original powershell scripts that I have found useful in my IT career.
+This is a referance pageo for my ongoing [powershell repository]( https://github.com/sheridanwendt/powershell) where I keep original powershell scripts that I have found useful in my IT career.
 Feel free to use them, comment on them, or help improve them.

 Not looking for Powershell?
 [Here are my other repositories.](https://github.com/sheridanwendt)

-Here is the descrtipion of one of my [New_User.ps1](https://github.com/sheridanwendt/powershell/blob/master/New_User.ps1). script:
+Here is the descrtipion taken from my [New_User.ps1](https://github.com/sheridanwendt/powershell/blob/master/New_User.ps1). script:

 ```markdown
 # *****************************************************************